flavienbwk/Pandemic-Knowledge/README.md

 Possible improvements :

 - [ ] [Using Dask for parallelizing](https://docs.prefect.io/core/idioms/parallel.html) process of CSV lines by batch of 1000
-- [ ] Removing indices only when source process successfuly worked (adding new index, then remove old index)
+- [ ] Removing indices only when source process is successful (adding new index, then remove old index)
+- [ ] Removing indices only when crawling is successful (adding new index, then remove old index)

 </details>